-The flexible diet has been gaining a lot of popularity because of its flexibility regarding food choices.
+The macro diet has been gaining a lot of popularity because of its flexibility regarding food choices.

-> This philosophy is based on scientific studies showing that quantity of food eaten is the most important factor in losing or gaining weight.
+This philosophy is based on scientific studies showing that quantity of food eaten is the most important factor in losing or gaining weight.
 This is preferable to avoiding or limiting a certain food or macro group.¹

 Several people have taken it upon themselves to further prove that this science holds true.

 The macro diet claims that you can eat whatever you want and still lose unwanted fat if it fits your macros (IIFYM).

 The term “macros” is simply short for the three macronutrients; carbohydrates, protein, and fat.
 The flexible diet prescribes a individual macro goals that are based on your REE (resting energy expenditure).

 This is combined with your daily activity to form your TDEE (total daily energy expenditure).²

 To lose fat, consume fewer macros than your body requires.
 This is usually set at 20% depending on what the person’s unique goals are.
 By only promoting a moderate calorie deficit, you’re more likely to have slow and steady progress long-term.
 This is better than quick weight loss short-term followed by a weight loss plateau.

 Once your TDEE and macro ratios are determined, you then count macros in the foods you eat.
 You keep eating until your macro goals have been met for the day.

 An example:Let’s say a woman’s TDEE is 1650 calories on her exercise day.
 Those calories are then divided among the three macros at the following percentages: